Ram-N/prediction-contests/_posts/2023-09-30-contest-now-open.md

 # Now Open

 - The Prediction Contest is now Open.
-- Go to [the Entry Form](https://bit.ly/2023-icc-prediction-contest) and submit your entry today.
+- Go to
+[the Entry Form](https://bit.ly/2023-icc-prediction-contest){:target"_blank" class="link-primary"} and submit your entry today.

 You can look at the ICC > News to find the latest odds for the 4 teams that will make it past the group stage.